josephluck/site/src/blog.md

 }
 ```

-By passing the generic inside the TSX via `<Slider<Cat> />` we can omit the intermediary constant.
+By passing the generic type argument inside the TSX via `<Slider<Cat> />` we can omit the intermediary constant.
 It looks a little weird but works a charm!

 ---